USS Benham (DD-49): Pre-World War I

-USS Benham was commissioned into the U.S. Navy on 20 January 1914 under the command of Lieutenant Commander Charles J. Train.
+USS Benham was commissioned into the U.S. Navy on 20 January 1914.
 In February and March, Benham conducted a shakedown cruise to the West Indies and, in April, began operations out of Hampton Roads, Virginia.
 On 6 April, Benham and sister ships Aylwin and Parker were exercising off the North Carolina coast, about 15 nmi off the Diamond Shoals lightship.
 An explosion ripped through the forward fire room on Aylwin, injuring three men.
 Benham loaded the three wounded sailors and sped to the naval hospital at Norfolk, Virginia, while Parker took on the remainder of Aylwin's crew.
 One of the injured men died on Benham before landfall was made in Virginia; another died a short time later.
 Aylwin remained afloat but, unmanned, was towed into Norfolk by Parker and U.S. Navy tug Sonoma.
 The crews of all three destroyers raised $250 to help defray funeral expenses for the widow of one of the men.
 In July, the Benham went into reserve at the New York Navy Yard.
 She came back into active service on 21 December 1914.

 In August 1916, the U.S. Navy conducted what The New York Times called the "greatest war game undertaken by the American Navy."
 In the scenario, a 'Blue' force defended the East Coast of the United States against a 'Red' force attempting an amphibious landing.
 Benham, scouting for the Blue force, was the first to spot the inbound Red transports and their escorts, but an attack on the transports by the Red force was repulsed, leading to a Blue victory.